Nikitajain121/TIPSG_Chatter/README.md

 # InfoExtract

-InfoExtract is a powerful document analysis and information extraction tool that supports multiple file formats, including PDF, TXT, and DOCX.
+InfoExtract is a powerful document analysis and information extraction tool that supports multiple file formats, including PDF, TXT, DOCX, and csv.
 With its user-friendly interface built using Streamlit, users can easily upload files or enter URLs to extract valuable insights from their documents.

+#New Update:
+Now also supports csv

 # Features